More than you imagine.

 When you've read about the DuPont Factors just down to the red, click your browser back button to continue here.

-Next, to save time, you narrow down the candidates to a more manageable number, say 10 (or as many as you wish).
+Next, to save time, you narrow down the candidates to a more manageable number, say 10 (or as many as you wish), or just try the name candidate you already have in mind.

-Of the 10 or more, you GOOGLE each candidate as it is spelled, and as it could be spelled, thinking of every possible way it could be spelled.
+Of the 10 or more, or just one, you GOOGLE each name candidate as it is spelled, and as it could be spelled, thinking of every possible way it could be spelled.

 If you find no results, you move on to related names that could have the same connotation, sound or meaning.
 This overcomes one of the main reasons names (Marks) are accused of infringement i.e. the names look alike, sound alike, or have the same or a similar connotation, or contain an identical term.